liquid-rocketry-illinois/RCP-Host/RCP.md

 - The final 4 bytes are a signed integer representing the magnetic field in the Z direction, in millionths of Gauss.

-### Pressure and Temperature Data
+### Pressure, Temperature, and Relative Humidity Data

-These packets are used to return ambient pressure and temperature data.
+These packets are used to return ambient pressure, temperature and relative humidity percent data.
 Both packets are 4 additional bytes of data, making the packet length 8.
-These bytes are a signed integer, representing the value in millionths of degrees Celsius, or in microbars respectively.
+These bytes are a signed integer, representing the value in millionths of degrees Celsius, microbars, or percent * 1,000,000 respectively.

 ### Accelerometer and Gyroscope Data